-To arrive at the risk margin, the projected non-hedgeable SCRs at each future time-step are multiplied by a 6% cost of capital rate and discounted using the SII basic risk-free term structure of interest rates.
+To arrive at the risk margin, the projected non-hedgeable SCRs at each future time-step are multiplied by a 4% cost of capital rate and discounted using the SII basic risk-free term structure of interest rates.

-Consistent with SII rules, the Group's risk margin is calculated without taking credit for the effects of the MAs in non-profit funds ("NPF"), NPF MA1 and NPF MA2.
+Consistent with SII rules, the Group's risk margin is calculated without taking credit for the effects of the MA.